Career Guidance Workshop

-The Graduate Certificate and Diploma in Teaching English to Speakers of Other Languages (Level 7) are qualifications designed to train you to work with people learning English as a second or additional language.
-The Grad Cert TESOL and Grad Dip TESOL programmes are suitable for trained teachers as well as those with little or no teaching experience, including university graduates and others who are interested in working in this field.
+This programme is designed for those who want to work with people learning English as a second or additional language.
+These programmes are suitable for trained teachers as well as those with little or no teaching experience.

-If you are currently teaching in primary, secondary and tertiary education you will be able to apply and integrate specialist knowledge and practical skills relating to teaching English to speakers of other languages to the students you teach.
+If students are currently teaching in primary, secondary and tertiary education they will be able to apply and integrate specialist knowledge and practical skills relating to teaching English to speakers of other languages to the students they teach.

-If you have limited teaching experience, or are not currently teaching, you will be able to observe English Language teaching and learning in a range of authentic classrooms and you will complete a supervised teaching practicum with adult learners.
+Students with limited teaching experience, or who are not currently teaching, will be able to observe English language teaching and learning in a range of authentic classrooms and will complete a supervised teaching practicum with adult learners.

-You will gain knowledge and practical skills relating to teaching English to speakers of other languages (ESOL) as well as the experience of applying and integrating these into particular teaching contexts.
-You will gain knowledge of English linguistics, learners and language learning processes, and language teaching methodology.
-You will also gain the experience of beginning to learn a new language and reflecting on your own language learning, and apply this experience to teaching those who are learning English as a second or additional language.
+Students will gain knowledge and practical skills relating to teaching English to speakers of other languages (ESOL) as well as the experience of applying and integrating these into particular teaching contexts.
+Students will gain knowledge of English linguistics, learners and language learning processes, and language teaching methodology.
+Students will also gain the experience of beginning to learn a new language and reflecting on their own language learning, and apply this experience to teaching those who are learning English as a second or additional language.

 If exiting the programme after the successful completion of the first five modules, students are awarded the Graduate Certificate in Teaching English to Speakers of other Languages (Grad Cert TESOL Level 7).

 Group A Compulsory modules